 The bigger the speaker the more sound.
-Speakers to the rear are less than ideal since the sound is indirect.
+Speakers to the rear are less than ideal since the sound is indirect, especially noticeable with high and midrange frequencies.
 The Nomad comes with speakers positioned on the sides which is a much better option.

-There is also a headphone jack and RCA jacks so you have the option of connecting it to external speakers that will provide even better sound.
+There is also a 3.5mm headphone jack and RCA outputs so you have the option of connecting it to external speakers that will provide even better sound.

-Considering what extras a record player has is important if your looking for the best quality at an affordable price.
+Considering what extras a record player has is important if you’re looking for the best quality at an affordable price.

 Why?
 Well, because it’s self-contained, the more moving parts there are the more likely it is that your record player will experience more vibrations.